RQ

 Extensions & Renovations7 min read1 April 2026

-Garage Conversion Guide: Costs, Planning Rules, and Design Ideas for UK Homes
+Garage Conversion: Costs, Rules, and Design Ideas

 A garage conversion is one of the most cost-effective ways to add living space to a UK home.
 With no foundations to dig, no roof to build, and a structure already in place, you're converting existing space rather than building from scratch - and the savings are significant.